xAirx/Express-Api-for-React-Native-project/README.md

-		   Favorite functionality for users -implemented  - NOT TESTED
+TODO ------>	   Favorite functionality for users -implemented  - NOT TESTED

-		   Comment and form support for the users to interact with the content. -implemented - NOT TESTED
+TODO ------>	   Comment and form support for the users to interact with the content. - NOT IMPLEMENTED MIRROR LEADERS ROUTE CODE

-		   Support for a user to manage their own comments, delete functionality. -implemented - NOT TESTED
+TODO ------>	   Support for a user to manage their own comments, delete functionality. -implemented - NOT TESTED

-		   API supporting various objects of which contains members of the “company”  -implemented - NOT TESTED

 			##### Check routes / favoritesRouter.js

 			      favoriteRouter.route('/')